SyCLoPS User Manual¶

 Known issues

-TempestExtremes now lacks the full ability to calculate parameters with missing value (e.g., 1e20) data.
+- The master branch of TempestExtremes now lacks the full ability to calculate parameters with missing values (e.g. 1e20/1e15) (Note: NaN values are automatically skipped in TE, so they are OK to proceed with).
 Therefore, it is now not directly applicable to some model outputs and reanalyses that have missing values where the data level is below the surface.
 We are working on this issue and users can expect a newer TE version with fixes in the near future.
+For now, users can use this fork of TempestExtremes, which can be found here: https://github.com/yepkids/tempestextremes, to work around this problem.
+This fork provides a temporary solution that adds missing value support for operators used by SyCLoPS and has been tested.
+Note that this is not a stable release, and please report any problems with this fork to Yushan Han (yshhan@ucdavis.edu).
+You can also choose to convert all missing values in your input files to NaNs.

 Table of Contents: